Why use mindfulness to manage pain?

 Mindfulness not only lowers the sensory experience of pain; it alters our affective responses to chronic pain.
 In a study conducted by Jon Kabat-Zin, mindfulness is used as a tool for training patients to change their emotional responses to chronic pain.
 Most importantly, it is seen that if mindfulness techniques are used, there is a more significant reduction in mood disturbances and symptoms of mental disorders.
 Most interestingly, the psychological improvements seen in the patients lasted for a total of 15 months.

-Another similar study also affirms that practising mindfulness brings long-lasting improvements.
-In this study, it is observed that there was no immediate improvement among people who practised mindfulness techniques to treat chronic pain.
+Another similar study also affirms that practicing mindfulness brings long-lasting improvements.
+In this study, it is observed that there was no immediate improvement among people who practiced mindfulness techniques to treat chronic pain.
 However, people reported significant psychological improvements after 12 weeks.

 Chronic pain is not just a physiological experience; it is much more than that.
 It is essential to acknowledge that chronic pain is a multidimensional experience in which your thoughts and emotions determine how you perceive and respond to pain.
 To alter your relationship with pain, it is necessary to practice mindfulness.
 As you do so, you notice that you can efficiently manage your thoughts and emotions.
 As a result, your relationship with pain transforms for the better.